aces/cbrain/README.md

 job and file state back to the database for BrainPortal to display, and fetch or stage data from multiple data providers as part of backend task execution.

-## BrainPortal

-BrainPortal is the frontend of the CBRAIN architecture.
-It is a Rails application that provides a web-based graphical user interface to CBRAIN.
-Users can upload, tag and search their files.
-They can launch compute-intensive processing jobs on remote High-Performance Computing (HPC) sites.
-Remote file repositories can be created to provide files from any network-enabled system.

-## Bourreau

-Bourreau is the backend of the CBRAIN architecture.
-It is a Rails application that is not meant to serve the user directly.
-It interacts with the CBRAIN Brainportal application using XML, acting as an intermediary between user requests through BrainPortal and the cluster management software running on High-Performance Computing sites.
-A Bourreau receives requests to launch a processing task, sets up the required working directories, runs the process and then sends information about any newly created files back to BrainPortal.
-A Bourreau can also be queried about the jobs that are currently running on the HPC where it resides.

-## For more information

-CBRAIN is extensively documented in its [Wiki](https://github.com/aces/cbrain/wiki).